Rndynt/AuraTransport/replit.md

 - Database seeded with sample bus route data (Jakarta → Bandung via Purwakarta)
 - Workflow configured to serve on port 5000 with webview output
 - Deployment configuration set up for autoscale target
+- Server successfully running on port 5000 with proper host configuration (0.0.0.0)
+- Vite configured with allowedHosts: true for Replit proxy compatibility
+- Database schema pushed successfully and application is fully functional

 ## Project Architecture
 - **Client**: `/client` directory with React frontend and Vite configuration